-These two buildings are only two of the many projects of the Woodville Civic Club Inc., our 501(c) (3) parent organization, during its forty years plus of existence.
+These two buildings are only two of the many projects of the Woodville Civic Club Inc., our 501(c) (3) parent organization, during its over 50 years plus of existence.

 The Civic Club was the result of a meeting called together in September of 1971 by Mrs. Alice Ray Wall Thomas Farrar, a native of Woodville, a descendant of early settlers, and a spirited, community minded individual.

 There were lots of empty stores; business was bad, and the morale of our residents at an all-time low.
 It had a malaise that so many small towns across this country were suffering as the world seemed to shift and change so fast.